 The hon.
-P.O.
-Fysh then addressed the assemblage, and said he was present to discharge a most pleasing duty, viz., unveiling the statue of an old, well loved, veiling the statue of an old, well loved, true friend, and whose name was a household word with the citizens.
+P. O. Fysh then addressed the assemblage, and said he was present to discharge a most pleasing duty, vze., unveiling the statue of an old, well, loved true friend, and whose name was a household word with the citizens.
 The bunting that covered the figure was then drawn aside, and as the crowd caught sight of the face and form a spontaneous cheer of gratification and recognition arose.

 Mr. Fysh, continuing, said all were indebted to the sculpture artist for producing so faithful a likeness.
-The man whose memory they had to-day met to perpetuate was associated with men who had passed away, but whose memory lived on, such as Sir Richard Dry, T. D. Chapman T. G. Gregson, Sir J. M. Wilson,, Chas.
-Meredith, and latest of all, Judge Giblin, men who had left their mark in the history colony the time.
-It the and mortal not by their failure flesh and that were to be judged, but by those which were immortal-their good deeds, kind words, and sympathetic thoughts and actions.
+The man whose memory they had to-day met to perpetuate was associated with men who had passed away, but whose memory lived on, such as Sir Richard Dry, T. D. Chapman T. G. Gregson, Sir J. M. Wilson, Chas.
+Meredith, and latest of all, Judge Giblin, men who had left their mark in the history of the colony and the time.
+It was not by their mortal parts of flesh and failure that men were to be judged, but by those which were immortal-their good deeds, kind words, and sympathetic thoughts and actions.

 All civilised nations delighted to render honour to whom honour was due.
-In some countries abbeys, columns, and halls were erected to perpetuate the names of men who had wrought nobly for their fellows, and in this colony by building a Giblin Memorial Hall, then erecting a fountain here, and now a statue, we were preserving and handing down to posterity memories of those whose deeds lived deep in the hearts of our people.
-In commemorating the qualities of Dr. Crowther they furnished a lesson parents which could instruct their children.
-Pointing to this statue admirable, bodying forth a men of indomitable energy and courage, who was thorough in all his actions, whose philanthr py was broad, who devoted himself to the poor, the suffering, and the sorrowful, who found his happiness in doing the most good, and who did the most good when he did it not for money or reward.
+In some countries abbeys, columns, and halls were erected to perpetuates the names of men who had wrought nobly for their fellows, and in this colony by building a Giblin Memorial Hall, then erecting a fountain here, and now a statue, we were preserving and handing down to posterity memories of those whose deeds lived deep in the hearts of our people.

+In commemorating the qualities of Dr. Crowther they furnished a lesson by which parents could instruct their children.
+Pointing to this statue as a memorial of so much that was admirable, bodying forth a man of indomitable energy and courage, who was thorough in all his actions, whose philanthropy was broad, who devoted himself to the poor, the suffering, and the sorrowful, who found his happiness in doing the most good, and who did the most good when he did it not for money or reward.

 He was not a perfect man, but he strove after what he believed right, and his time was constantly being spent in doing good.
-One lesson was taught to every one present, and that was in the words, "Go thou and do likewise.
+One lesson was taught to everyone present, and that was in the words, "Go thou and do likewise."

 At the conclusion of his very eloquent and apposite oration, Mr. Fysh called for three cheers for the memory of the grand old doctor, which the crowd gave with great enthusiasm.
-The first verse of with great enthusiasm.

 The first verse of the National Anthem was then sung by the assembled concourse, and three cheers having been given for the Premier, the proceedings terminated.

-The statue, which stands on a pedestal about 7ft high of Tasmanian freestone, which is in the rough except that side of it which contains the gold lettered inscription, is entirely of bronse and 8ft 6in an height.
+The statue, which stands on a pedestal about 7ft high of Tasmanian freestone, which is in the rough except that side of it which contains the gold lettered inscription, is entirely of bronze and 8ft 6in in height.
 It is undeniably a most striking likeness of the deceased and is regarded by his relations and all who knew him as an excellent representation.
 The attitude is easy and natural and is said to be one frequently assumed by the departed statesman.

-The monument stands at the corner of Frenklin Square near Macquariestreet and the Government Buildings, the spect being towards Mount Wellington.
+The monument stands at the corner of Franklin Square near Macquarie street and the Government Buildings, the aspect being towards Mount Wellington.

-The inscription is as follows:-" Erected by a grateful public and sincere personal friends perpetuate the memory of long and zealous political and professional services rendered in this colony by William Lodewyk Crowther, F.R.C.S., England, sometime Premier of Tasmania.
-Born 16th April, 1817, died 12th April, 1885."
+The inscription is as follows:-" Erected by a grateful public and sincere personal friends to perpetuate the memory of long and zealous political and professional services rendered in this colony by William Lodewyk Crowther, F.R.C.S., England, sometime Premier of Tasmania.
+Born 15th April, 1817, died 12th April, 1885."